gokberkgunes/hugo-personal-website/content/posts/python-user-package-management/index.md

 ```

 ## Clash Between Pip and Package Manager
-Generally, it is preferable toto install packages through the package managers.
+Generally, it is preferable to install packages through the package managers.
 If we have installed the package through the package manager before, the
 package will be reinstalled.
 However, if we have used system-wide `pip` to
 install this package; then, `pacman` will try to install the package and throw